Hou Yifan: 2005

 In February, she competed at the fourth Aeroflot Open (Group C) in Moscow, where she scored 2/5 (TPR 2111).

-In April, she finished fifth with a score of 7/11 (+6 =2 −3) (tied for fourth) at the Three Arrows Cup 2005 ladies tournament in Jinan, China.
+In April, she finished fifth with a score of 7/11 (+6 =2 −3) (tied for fourth) at the Three Arrows Cup 2005 ladies' tournament in Jinan, China.
 In that tournament, she defeated international master Almira Skripchenko and achieved a performance rating of 2393.

 From 28 June–6 July at the second China-France Youth Match at Shenzhen, Guangdong, Hou Yifan scored 3/8 (+2 =2 −4, TPR 2324).
 The Chinese team (Zhou Jianchao, Zhao Jun, Zhao Xue and Hou) won the match 19–13.

 In July, at the Festival Open International des Jeunes in Saint-Lô, France, she came second out of 75 players with 6/8 (TPR 2305), behind Wen Yang.
-On 18–29 July at the World Youth Chess Championship in Belfort, France, Hou Yifan, seeded eighth, came in fifth in the Boy's Under-12 Section with 8/11 (+5 =6, TPR 2171).
+On 18–29 July at the World Youth Chess Championship in Belfort, France, Hou Yifan, seeded eighth, came in fifth in the Boys' Under-12 Section with 8/11 (+5 =6, TPR 2171).

 In October, she qualified for the World Women's Chess Championship to be held in March 2006.
 Despite being rated only 2220 and ranked women's number 28 in her own country, she qualified by winning the Chinese Women's Zonal (3.5) tournament, scoring 6/9 points with a performance rating of 2526 against a rating opposition of 2401, ahead of several better-known Chinese players.

 The sixth World Team Chess Championship was staged in Beersheva, Israel from 31 October to 11 November.
-China fielded two teams – the men's and women's, which was only the second time in the championship history when a women's team competed in what traditionally has been a male team event.
+China fielded two teams—the men's and women's, which was only the second time in the championship history when a women's team competed in what traditionally has been a male team event.
 This was Hou Yifan's first major team tournament and she was the youngest participant there, at eleven years of age.

 She played as second reserve and finished with 0/3.
 The Chinese women's team drew one match and lost all of their others (+0 =1 −7), finishing last.
 The tournament was won by Russia, with China (men's) coming in second and Armenia third.

 In December, Hou came in second at the China Women Selective Tournament in Beijing for the 37th Chess Olympiad to be held in May–June 2006 in Turin, Italy.
 She scored 16½/28 (TPR 2433) and gained 121 elo-points.
 She made the Olympiad team with the other top finishers, Wang Yu and Shen Yang.